-It is easy to tell when your household items are bad or expired and need to be thrown away, but it isn’t as easy when it comes to skincare products.
+It is easy to tell when your household items are bad or expired and need to be thrown away, but it isn’t always as easy to determine when skincare products have expired.
 It’s not always clear if the shampoo, foundation, mascara or even lipstick is okay to keep using, or if it is time to trash them.

 It is important to understand the expiration date of your skincare products if you don’t want to risk experiencing any skin problems.